For Administrators, Teachers, and Moderators

 Pathwright's unique built-in discussions enable you and your learners to ask questions, share announcements, and start a group conversation from any step or the Community area.

-Two ways to prompt discussion
+Three ways to prompt discussion

 Option 1: Post a discussion prompt within a step